isc-projects/bind9/doc/arm/reference.rst

    ...
    127.0.0.192.IN-ADDR.ARPA.
 CNAME 127.0.0.0.192.IN-ADDR.ARPA.

-Generate a set of A and MX records.
-Note the MX's right hand side is a quoted string.
-The quotes will be stripped when the right hand side is processed.
+Both generate a set of A and MX records.
+Note the MX's right-hand side is a quoted string.
+The quotes are stripped when the right-hand side is processed.

 ::